Lavender Fields in Bulgaria: A Day Trip from Bucharest

-But together with friends, we decided to jump in the car, head to Veliko Tarnovo – a beautiful medieval town in the heart of Bulgaria, surrounded by mountains – and drive all the way to Kazanlak where all the lavender fields were supposed to be.
+But together with friends, we decided to jump in the car, head to Veliko Tarnovo – a beautiful medieval town in the heart of Bulgaria, surrounded by mountains – and drive to Kazanlak, where all the lavender fields were supposed to be.

 Getting to Veliko Tarnovo

-If like me, you are traveling from Bucharest, you might want to rent a car and hit the road.
-Just make sure o read all the tips and tricks and be well-informed about traveling Bulgaria by car before starting your drive.
+If you travel from Bucharest like me, you might want to rent a car and hit the road.
+Read all the tips and tricks and be well-informed about traveling in Bulgaria by car.

 Eating in Veliko Tarnovo

-When we reached Veliko Tarnovo it was raining and the clouds were heavy over the mountain town, with a rather cold temperature for a late June day.
+When we reached Veliko Tarnovo, it was raining, and the clouds were heavy over the mountain town.
+The temperature was rather cold for a late June day.

-We decided to each try something else so we can share the food and see what we like most.
-You will see that there is a lot of meat on the Bulgarian menu, and a lot of oven-cooked dishes topped with cheese.
+We decided to try something else to share the food and see what we liked most.
+The Bulgarian menu includes a lot of meat and oven-cooked dishes topped with cheese.
 My mouth is watering even as I’m talking about this.

 Most restaurants in Veliko Tarnovo come with a view, and we stopped at Ego Pizza & Grill for lunch, but I would also recommend the restaurant just next to it, Shtastliveca.